 Students pursuing the Transfer Option take one to two years of pre-engineering courses at CSB/SJU and then transfer to an engineering school following the normal transfer procedures.
 At the end of four years students can receive a bachelor’s degree from the engineering school.

 In the Dual Bachelor’s Degree program students take three years of courses at CSB/SJU, followed by two years at an engineering school.
 At CSB/SJU, the students complete the Integrations Curriculum, courses for a major, and required pre-engineering courses.
 Then at the engineering school students take the required engineering courses, plus anything else required by the engineering school.
 At the end of five years, students can receive a bachelor of arts degree from CSB/SJU and a bachelor of science degree in engineering from the engineering school.

 In this option, students pursue a full, four year bachelor's degree at CSB/SJU, while being sure to take required prerequisites for their engineering field of interest.
 Then the students apply for admissions to a graduate engineering program.
 After roughly six years students who choose the 4/2 option can earn a bachelor of arts degree from CSB/SJU and a masters in engineering degree from the engineering school.

 No one program is right for all students.
 Consider your options being sure to weigh your career goals, preparation level, and outside interests.

 The CSB/SJU Physics and Engineering Options file shows paths for getting physics and engineering majors.
 It includes recommendations for when to take physics and math classes.
-The courses in this plan are less relevant for major that rely more on sciences other than physics, such as Chemical Engineering and Biomedical Engineering.
+The courses in this plan are less relevant for majors that rely more on sciences other than physics, such as Chemical Engineering and Biomedical Engineering.